Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Additional Illustrations

 \paragraph{On transferability of discovered recipes}

-The fact that $LLM_1$ (ChatGPT) can point $LLM_2$ (InstructGPT) in the right direction(s) for prompt discovery does not mean that the discovered prompts, having been optimized for training performance on $LLM_2$ will perform well when used to prompt $LLM_1$.
-In fact, Table~\ref{tab:test_across_models} in the main text indicates that the discovered CoT recipes that work for one model may not necessarily work for other models.
-For example, in the case of \textit{Temporal Sequences}, the test performance is achieved with a prompt trained with InstructGPT (after initialization with ChatGPT as $LLM_1$).
-But when using that prompt in testing with ChatGPT the performance is by $18\%$ lower.
-Figure~\ref{fig:temporal_instructgpt_chatgpt}) illustrates the solution strategy that emerged from training: The time intervals that need to be reasoned over are sorted, and among the sorted list, the missing interval was inserted as the possible interval when the person in question {\bf could have} performed an activity.
-Then the answer is generated.
-InstructGPT follows this procedure with accuracy over $99\%$, but ChatGPT sometimes skips the generation of that crucial line~(for this recipe) with the missing interval within the timeline.
-Therefore, among initial ``ideas'' from ChatGPT, some can be refined to work well for InstructGPT, and others can be refined to work well for ChatGPT itself, as the best performance of ChatGPT (using the CoT prompt optimized for itself) is only slightly lower than that of the ChatGPT+InstructGPT combination.
+The fact that $LLM_1$ (ChatGPT) can point $LLM_2$ (InstructGPT) in the right directions for prompt discovery does not mean that the discovered prompts, having been optimized for training performance on $LLM_2$, will perform well when used to prompt $LLM_1$.
+In fact, Table~\ref{tab:test_across_models} indicates that the discovered CoT recipes that work for one model may not necessarily work for other models.
+For example, in the case of \textit{Temporal Sequences}, the best performance is achieved with a prompt trained with InstructGPT (after initialization with ChatGPT as $LLM_1$).
+But when using that prompt on ChatGPT, the test performance is by $18\%$ lower.
+Figure~\ref{fig:temporal_instructgpt_chatgpt} illustrates how ChatGPT and InstructGPT follow the same CoT prompt differently.
+Following the prompt recipes, the time intervals that need to be reasoned over are sorted, and among the sorted list, the missing interval was inserted as the possible interval when the person in question could have performed an activity.
+InstructGPT follows this procedure with accuracy over $99\%$, but ChatGPT sometimes skips the crucial line~(for this recipe) with the missing interval within the timeline and therefore obtains suboptimal test accuracy.
+However, the best performance of ChatGPT (using the CoT prompt optimized for itself through \codename) is only slightly lower than that of the ChatGPT+InstructGPT combination.

-These results suggest that fair comparison between different LLMs may be difficult, as one needs to optimize the CoT prompt for each model, and that optimization is typically non-trivial.
+These results suggest that, for a fair comparison between different LLMs, one needs to optimize the CoT prompt for each LLM using prompt optimization algorithms such as \codename.